 Below: Comparison drawing of Early Meadow-rue (1st drawing) and Veiny Meadow-rue (2nd drawing).
 While there may be some differences in the number of lobes on the leaflets - fewer on Veiny) the key difference is in the achene.
 Early Meadow-rue achenes are straight and Veiny Meadow-rue achenes are distinctly incurved.
 Both drawings from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Notes: Early Meadow-rue is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
+Susan Wilkins added plants in 2009, '11 and '12.
 It is native to the wooded parts of Minnesota in most counties except rarer in the dryer SW quadrant.
 It is found in the U.S. in the eastern half with the exception of the gulf coast and in Canadian in Ontario and Quebec.

 Thalictrum is a large genus with almost 200 species worldwide, with 22 in North America.
 There are 5 species of the genus found in Minnesota, the three mentioned up above plus - T. revolutum, the waxy-leaf meadow-rue (from northern MN and is considered quite rare, if still present), and the fifth species is the Rue Anemone, T. thalictroides.
 Subspecies are not recognized.